kfr2/kfr2.github.com/content/pages/about.md

 Currently, I work predominantly with the [Django web framework](http://djangoproject.com) and the [Python](http://www.python.org/) programming language but have experience with a variety of languages and frameworks.
 Indeed, I greatly enjoy learning new development tools and paradigms as, ultimately, I want to create wonderful experiences for users and will learn whichever languages or tools are neccessary.
 Moreover, I am very interested in data science and analytics.
 To this end, I am examining how I can use tools like [R](http://cran.r-project.org/) and [Pandas](http://pandas.pydata.org/) to better understand life.

 ### This site
 Magically.us contains my [notes](http://dl.dropbox.com/u/7030113/notes/index.htm), experimentations, and [projects](/pages/projects.html) in various areas.
-The writings are released under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/) and the software under the [MIT License](http://opensource.org/licenses/MIT), so please feel free to use them to whichever end you see fit.
+The writings are released under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/) and most of the software under permissive licenses like the [MIT License](http://opensource.org/licenses/MIT), so please feel free to use them to whichever end you see fit.
 I urge you to consider releasing your own software or other creations under similar licenses so others can benefit from your accomplishments and the world can be a better place.

 ### Contact